CyntiBinti/num-to-words-cli/README.md

 - added e.g. github actions as part of the CI/CD pipeline so that it can run various automated checks as part of the build
 - added linting/prettier rules to ensure a consistent code style (but I'm aware styles vary from organisation to organisation)
 - installed fun npm packages to add a cool UI to the CLI tool (to better enhance the users' experience) e.g. with *chalk* or *boxen*
-- figured out how to set the CLI command to be the filepath `./bin/numbers-to-words` -- I googled a lot, and tried many different things from the npm docs, but sadly I couldnt get it to work.
+- figured out how to set the CLI command to be the filepath `./bin/numbers-to-words` -- I tried a number of solutions, but sadly I couldnt get it to work ([package.json](./package.json)).
 Would especially appreciate any feedback around this for my own learning please!

 Thank you for your consideration and hope to hear from you soon!